sdercolin/vlabeler/readme/plugin-development.md

 }
 ```

-### Use an input file parameter

-A parameter with `file` type is passed in `params` as a string containing all the text in the input file, decoded in the
-given encoding.

 ### Output

 You have to create a list named `output` to pass the result back to the application.